Boston bike tours provide you with a unique way to see the city, get some exercise, and have fun.

 If you decide to tour Boston by bike on your own, you'll need to rent a bike, unless you're bringing one with you.

+Also, be aware that the Blue Bikes are meant for very short-term rentals - beyond that, costs can escalate quickly.
 If you're planning to ride for more than a couple of hours, you'll probably save money by getting your wheels at a bike rental shop.

 On Sunday, Hub on Wheels takes over the city, shutting down Storrow Drive.
 You choose from a 10, 20, or 50 mile bike course, and you're guaranteed to see Boston from a unique perspective.